 - Defended a national animal health diagnostics company in a purported class action, alleging violations of the Massachusetts Independent Contractor Law and various Massachusetts wage-and-hour laws.
 Following the court’s final approval of the class action settlement, an independent settlement was reached whereby the co-defendant (staffing firm) accepted responsibility for more than 75 percent of the monetary cost of class action settlement.

-Don has been selected by his peers for inclusion in The Best Lawyers in America® in the fields of Litigation-Labor and Employment (2023-2024) and Labor Law - Management (2024).
-He is listed in Chambers USA: America’s Leading Lawyers for his work in Labor and Employment (2012 – Present).
-He was also selected for inclusion to the Massachusetts Super Lawyers list (2012 – Present).
+- Selected by his peers for inclusion in The Best Lawyers in America® in the fields of Litigation-Labor and Employment (2023-2024) and Labor Law – Management (2024)